codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 We have created a special Helm step for easy integration of Helm in Codefresh pipelines.
 The Helm step facilitates authentication, configuration and execution of Helm commands.

 > You can always use the regular `helm` cli in a freestyle step, if you have a special use case that is not covered by the Codefresh Helm step.
-In this case, you can use the simpler container `codefresh/kube-helm` which includes only the kubectl and helm tools. kube-helm is available on DockerHub: [https://hub.docker.com/r/codefresh/kube-helm/](https://hub.docker.com/r/codefresh/kube-helm/).
+In this case, you can use the simpler container `codefresh/kube-helm` which includes only the Kubectl and helm tools. kube-helm is available on DockerHub: [https://hub.docker.com/r/codefresh/kube-helm/](https://hub.docker.com/r/codefresh/kube-helm/).

 If you are just starting using Helm please also consult the [Helm quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/).